 Harry Truman decided the best thing to do would be to drop the end all be all atomic bombs on Hiroshima and Nagasaki.
 These two cities were not chosen because they had a large population, they all had to meet a certain criteria.
 This criteria stated that the selected targets must have a high military strategic value and the site must have been relatively untouched by previous bombings.

+They chose Hiroshima because it was a military city that harbored Japan’s Second Army Group command, the Fifth Division command and dozens of military equipment factories.
+Nagasaki was chosen because the Americans believed it contained great military value to Japan.
+Nagasaki had valuable war materials that were being produced and any interruption in the flow of these materials would prove to be very detrimental to the Japanese war effort.
 On August 6, 1945 a B-29 bomber nicknamed Enola Gray dropped the first nuclear bomb nicknamed “Little Boy.”
 The pilot of the plane was Army Air Force Colonel Paul W. Tibbets.
 Three days later on August 9th the second bomb, nicknamed "Fat Man" was dropped on the city of Nagasaki by Major Charles W. Sweeney.
 Five days after dropping the second atomic bomb, Japan asked for an armistice, or ceasefire.
 On September 2nd, 1945 Japan signed an unconditional surrender.